Munseaux/squirrel-maps/README.md

 What about a map of all the aquariums in the world where you can touch (and therefore punch) a fish.
 Color coded by fish punching yes/no.

 What about a website that maps earthquakes and then all the images shake harder and harder based on the magnitude of the earthquake you click on.
+8/9 makes the screen shake so hard you can't read anything at all.

+What about a website where you click on a place on a map and it redirects you to a page that tells you how hot that place is compared to a list of unrelated objects.
+Example: you click on new york city and it says "New york city is as hot as a Kaola!" and serves up a full screen image of a koala.
+Or for san fransisco at night it'll be like "San Fransisco is as hot as a twinkie!" and serves up an enormous image of a twinkie.